My Roommate Is a Gumiho: Production

-This is the first Korean TV series produced by iQIYI.
-It is a joint production between China and South Korea.
+My Roommate is a Gumiho is the first South Korean drama produced by iQiyi.
+It was a joint production between China and South Korea.
 Lee Hye-ri and Jang Ki-yong both starred in Schoolgirl Detectives previously.
-Lee and Park Kyung-hye also previously worked together in a workplace themed drama Miss Lee.
+The former and Park Kyung-hye also previously worked together in a workplace-themed drama Miss Lee.
 Kang Han-na and Kim Do-wan previously starred together in the 2020 drama Start-Up.